-Community Learning MK

-Improving the work and life chances of the people of Milton Keynes
+Community Learning MK Improving the Life and Work Chances of the People of Milton Keynes

-What is the mission of Community Learning MK (CLMK)?
+What is the Community Learning MK mission?

 CLMK aims to provide purposeful and inspirational education to empower people to live a better life.
 This offer is a range of opportunities that develop and improve individuals and communities with high quality learning to ensure a fair, hardworking, and more equal Milton Keynes for all.